Wikimedia-Suomi/PendingChangesBot-temp/README.md

 ## Running the application

-The Django project now serves both the API and the single-page frontend from the same codebase.
+The Django project serves both the API and the Vue.js frontend from the same codebase.

 ```bash
 cd backend
 python manage.py runserver
 ```

 Open <http://127.0.0.1:8000/> in your browser to use the interface.
-The JSON API continues to be available at <http://127.0.0.1:8000/api/recent-edits/>.
+JSON endpoints are available under `/api/wikis/<wiki_id>/…`, for example `/api/wikis/1/pending/`.

 ## Running unit tests